Schedule & Courses

-Stanbridge College has built partnerships with hospitals and healthcare institutions to enable them to provide their employees with reduced tuition benefits.
-Stanbridge College offers reduced tuition benefits for employees and members of organizations throughout the nation.
+Stanbridge University has built partnerships with hospitals and healthcare institutions to enable them to provide their employees with reduced tuition benefits.
+Stanbridge University offers reduced tuition benefits for employees and members of organizations throughout the nation.
 Partners include corporations, health systems, school districts and professional associations in a wide range of industries.
 The following are some benefits to being a Stanbridge Partner:

 Recruitment and Retention

-The Stanbridge College Online Reduced Tuition Program is a great addition to your employee and member benefit packages.
+The Stanbridge University Online Reduced Tuition Program is a great addition to your employee and member benefit packages.

 Professional Skill Building

-Stanbridge College online degree programs will enable your employees or members to build upon their professional skills.
+Stanbridge University online degree programs will enable your employees or members to build upon their professional skills.

-When your organization becomes a Stanbridge College Institutional Partner, you will be assigned a personal partnership advisor who will assist you with program implementation, promotion, applicant inquiries and evaluation.
+When your organization becomes a Stanbridge University Institutional Partner, you will be assigned a personal partnership advisor who will assist you with program implementation, promotion, applicant inquiries and evaluation.

 Request more information